 HMO licensing is a creature of the Housing Act 2004, not the Renters' Rights Act.
-It wasn't rewritten in 2025 — but enforcement has tightened, civil penalties have grown, and Rent Repayment Orders now follow a failed licence check within weeks.
-Here's the decision tree.
+It wasn't rewritten in 2025, but enforcement has tightened, civil penalties have grown, and Rent Repayment Orders now follow a failed licence check within weeks.
+Every room in a licensed HMO should be let on an HMO Per-Room Tenancy Agreement.
+Here's the licensing decision tree.

 Is my property an HMO?